 If you think you are a heel striker, I challenge you to try to pay attention to landing on the balls of your feet instead, and see if it makes a difference!
 Also, be sure to change your stride very gradually.
 Your body will need time to adjust to using different muscles in new ways, just like when you first started running.

 Are you a heel striker?
 Have you overcome a running obstacle or changed your stride for the better?
 Share it with us in the comments below!

-Want to work with us?
-Reach out to us at firstname.lastname@example.org.
+Want to work with me?
+Reach out to me at firstname.lastname@example.org.